RETYPED

 Want more comprehensive analysis of the most important news of the day, plus a little fun?
 Subscribe to the Up First newsletter.

-Today’s episode of Up First was edited by Megan Pratz, Kelsey Snell, Diane Webber, Mohamad ElBardicy and Alice Woelfle.
+Today’s episode of Up First was edited by Krishnadev Calamur, Dana Farrington, Miguel Macias, Mohamad ElBardicy, and HJ Mai.

 We get engineering support from Stacey Abbott.
 And our technical director is Carleigh Strange.